SfD2025/strikefordemocracy/content/_index.md

 [^3]: Well, we *hope* it's a fiction.

-If you're still reading, even if you're thinking "wow, these people are NUTS!", then I invite you to join us here and on [Telegram](https://t.me/SfD_2025) every week, if only just to see what we're up to and to see the reactions to our updates.
+If you're still reading, even if you're thinking "wow, these people are NUTS!", then we invite you to join us here and on [Telegram](https://t.me/SfD_2025) every week, if only just to see what we're up to and to see the reactions to our updates.

 We're in this together[^4].